 Subliminally, it shows that your school takes pride in creating the ultimate space for learning.

-Deciding on a Supplier
+How to Decide on a School Canopy Supplier

 To find a supplier, you can simply Google ‘school canopies’.
 Many companies have a friendly team of experts who can help answer the most complicated questions.
 Browsing the supplier’s websites and asking for literature will help you learn more about the supplier – but speaking with their staff will get you the best ideas and help you narrow down which supplier you should approach for pricing.